dspeyer/dspeyer.github.io/magic.md

 **Source:** Deep commitment to a righteous cause
 **Activation:** knowledge(planes), 1 rank
 **Cost:** cast from hp
-**Compatible Schools:** celestial conjury, healing, others based on the cause
+**Compatible Schools:** summon celestial, healing, others based on the cause
 **Pri:** 4
 **Extra Ability:** can project unforgeable aura of righteousness
 **Restriction:** lose powers if betray or abandon cause